-- Alternate light source: Any of the multiple forensic light sources readily available in the Digital/Latent Evidence Section, including but not limited to, the CrimeScope, Mini-CrimeScope, TracER Laser, and Ultra-Lite ALS. - Ambient light: Light that is readily available in the office environment (i.e., natural light or light that emanates from an office lighting source). - CE: Cyanoacrylate ester, also known as super glue. - Cyvac II: The Cyvac II unit that assists in the processing of nonporous items of evidence with cyanoacrylate ester in a heated, vacuum environment.
+- Alternate light source: Any of the multiple forensic light sources readily available in the Digital/Latent Evidence Section, including, but not limited to, the CrimeScope, Mini-CrimeScope, TracER Laser, and Ultra-Lite ALS. - Ambient light: Light that is readily available in the office environment (i.e., natural light or light that emanates from an office lighting source). - CE: Cyanoacrylate ester, also known as super glue. - Cyvac M: The Cyvac M unit available within the Digital/Latent Evidence Section that assists in the processing of nonporous items of evidence with the assistance of cyanoacrylate ester in a heated, vacuum environment.